DaiQianYan/message-challenge-2/README.md

 ## Non-Requirements

 - **Authentication:** You don't have to worry with the sign-out/sign-in/sign-up work.
 If you want to act as another user, you can modify the application_controller#current_user method with any of the default users: Dafeng, Xiaoyu, Daniel, Joyce, Tyler, Batman.
 - **Interface for creating a new message:** Creating a new message thread can be done via the console.
+Be sure to describe how in your solution!
+- **Flow for inviting new users to a message thread:** Inviting a new user to a thread can be done via console.
+Be sure to describe how in your solution!
+- **Individual "user has read this" stamps:** In some messaging applications, when a user reads a message it notifies the origin message writer that it's been read. (e.g: "Seen at 8:12AM") This feature is not necessary here.
+The only timestamp required is when the message was originally sent.